givingjar/blog.givingjar.org/_posts/2016-08-17-charity-spotlight-hannahs-house.md

 In this charity spotlight, I spoke with the former and current Executive Directors of Hannah's House, Jessica Leese and Deanna Arnett.

-![][4]

 ## Origin Story

 No woman wants to find herself homeless while expecting a child.
-Without income, without the safety of a home, and without the support to achieve either, it is not uncommon for a woman in poverty to seek an abortion.
+Without income or the safety of a home, it is not uncommon for a woman in poverty to seek an abortion.
 And in 1990, the abortion rate for women living in poverty was rising.

 Pro-life residents in Lansing decided to take on the insecurities that prevented homeless women from having babies.
 They would provide a home, food, clothing, guidance, and valuable life skills that a woman may need to become a successful parent.

-The founding members started organizing a plan and chose a historical home in Lansing, Michigan as the location of the shelter they would provide.
+The founding members started organizing a plan and chose a historical home in Lansing, Michigan as the location for a new shelter.
 The owner of the home, sympathetic to their mission, generously donated the house to their cause.

 Hannah's House accepted their first residents in 1995.

+![][4]

 ## Today

+Expectant mothers can join the house at any time during their pregnancy and stay as long as six months after giving birth.
+The house is able to help four women at a time and there is no charge for housing, utilities, or food.

+Hannah's House is Christian-based shelter that offers more than food and shelter.
+They also give residents the structure and education they need to be self-sufficient when they leave.

+Some of the routines and training include devotional studies, parenting lessons, goal building, job attainment, budgeting, and relationship management.
+Residents must also cook, take care of personal hygiene, and help with chores.
+The house also helps provide birthing classes, lactation consultants, doulas, and other specialized care.

+*Hannah's Attic* is another program offered that helps provide child care products for newborns and toddlers.
+These products include formula, baby food, clothing, strollers, cribs, and more.

+Hannah's House also holds several fundraising events each year, including [International Dessert Night and Silent Auction][4], a screening of *[Gimme Shelter][5]*, [Bowl for Babies][6], and [Hike for Hannah’s House][7].

 {% include youtube.html url="https://www.youtube.com/embed/5Dfxey_kunk" %}